Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 - First-time users shall be able to successfully navigate to a destination with 90% success rate within 5 minutes of initial app use.
 - The onboarding tutorial shall be completable in less than 2 minutes.
 - Error messages shall be clear and provide actionable guidance.
-- Help documentation shall be context-sensitive and accessible without leaving the current task.

 ### 7.2 Reliability Requirements